 - Stretchable in different directions

-To find the right fit when you buy a sleeve, you’ll usually measure around the top of your calf, close to your knee, with your knee slightly bent.
-But check the manufacturer’s recommendations.
+To find the right fit when you buy a sleeve, you’ll usually measure around the circumference around the top of your calf, close to your knee, with your knee slightly bent.
+But check the manufacturer’s recommendations and size chart.
 Some want you to measure right around the kneecap, and others ask for the measurement a few inches above your kneecap.
-If you’re close to two different sizes, keep in mind that you want a sleeve that feels tight but doesn’t restrict your knee movement.
+If you’re close to two different sizes, keep in mind that you want a sleeve has a tight fit but doesn’t restrict your knee movement.

-What else can I do to help reduce pain and swelling?
+What else can I do for pain relief and to reduce swelling?

 A compression knee sleeve isn’t your only option.
 Cycling can keep you moving without putting as much strain on your knee as running or other high-impact activities do.